nilesh1402/RPCDefinitionToolkit/Reports/PerVistA/999/rpcBuilds.md

 ## RPC Builds of 999

 There are 432 builds defining 3,456 RPCs starting in 1996-05-24 and going to 2017-11-07.
 There are 113 types, the most popular of which is __OR__ with 1,037 RPCs.
-The RPC __PSB USERLOAD__ appears in the most builds, 10.
-Builds can delete as well as add RPCs - 116 of the RPCs were deleted by the final Build they appeared in, leaving 3,340 RPCs active and installed ...
+The RPC __PSB USERLOAD__ appears in the most builds, 3.0.
+The median number of RPCs per RPC Build is 10.

+Builds can delete as well as add RPCs - 116 of the RPCs were deleted by the final Build they appeared in, leaving 3,340 RPCs active and installed.

 RPC Builds by year.
 Note that as builds often restate pre-existing RPCs, the following distinguishes all builds with RPCs from those that introduce new RPCs ...